Dolly Sods Wilderness: Boundaries

-To the northeast, DSW is bordered by the Bear Rocks Nature Preserve, owned by The Nature Conservancy.
+To the northeast, DSW is bordered by the Bear Rocks Preserve, owned by The Nature Conservancy.
 The surrounding area was recently added to the wilderness and is known as Dolly Sods North (the high sods).
-North of Dolly Sods North (and just outside the present DSW) is an area known as Dobbins Slashings – a sub-arctic bog forming the headwaters of Red Creek on Cabin Mountain.
+North of Dolly Sods North (and just outside the present DSW) is an area known as Dobbins Slashings—a sub-arctic bog forming the headwaters of Red Creek on Cabin Mountain.
 Dobbins Slashings has also been proposed for wilderness preservation.
-In the Canaan Valley to the west, the Wilderness is adjoined by the 16000 acre Canaan Valley National Wildlife Refuge.
+In the Canaan Valley to the west, the DSW is adjoined by the 16000 acre Canaan Valley National Wildlife Refuge.
 Almost all of DSW is in the southeast corner of Tucker County with only very small sections extending into Randolph and Grant Counties.